RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/debugging-apps.md

 ![Icons]({% image_path debug-che-window-result.png %})

-> NOTE: Make sure to stop Quarkus development mode by closing the terminal with the running app.
+> `NOTE`: Make sure to stop Quarkus development mode via `Close` terminal.
+Next, you need to open a new Terminal in CodeReady Workspaces then change the directory once again via `cd` command that you executed previously.

 #####Congratulations!